 The users option allows you to define users that should be created by LXDock after creating a container.
 This can be useful because the users created this way will automatically have read/write permissions on shared folders.
-The users option should contain a list of users; each with a name and optionally a custom home directory:
+The users option should contain a list of users; each with a name and optionally a custom home directory or custom password.